BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 ------
 Tracking input can be either from Webcam or Video(.mp4 or other Unity supported video format).

-**Webcam Input**: disable the 'Video Input' game object and enable the 'Webcam Input' game object and sellected the desired webcam in the webcam component found in the inspector.
+**Webcam Input**: disable the 'Video Input' game object and enable the 'Webcam Input' game object and selected the desired webcam in the webcam component found in the inspector.

 **Video Input**: disable the 'Webcam Input' game object and enable the 'Video Input' game object.
 And chose the desired video in the Video component found in the inspector.
 (Note: the video must be in the unity project's folder)